Madison, Clinton (New Haven County)

 Serious—Encroachment by development, invasive or non-native plants

-Existing Conservation Measures: The Connecticut DEP, the USFWS, Connecticut Waterfowl Association, and Ducks Unlimited have undertaken marsh restoration projects.
+Existing Conservation Measures: The CT DEEP, the USFWS, Connecticut Waterfowl Association, and Ducks Unlimited have undertaken marsh restoration projects.